ocean-tracking-network/node-manager-training/_episodes/09_Supplementary notebooks.md

 ## Load Health Report

-This notebook will load "health reports" collected by `wave` gliders while remotely offloading `VR4` receivers.
+This notebook will load "health reports" collected by `LiquidRobotics WaveGliders` while remotely offloading `VR4` receivers.

 ## Telemetry Processing for Wave Gliders and Animals

-This notebook will process and load detection data collected by a `wave` glider mission.
+This notebook will process and load detection data collected by a `WaveGlider` mission.
 Information required includes `glider telemetry`, `glider metadata`, and `detection files`.

 ## create and update contacts' notebook